Introduction

 Ask me questions regarding my project and once you have enough information, generate the content in Markdown format that I can use to create the page

-1. Once the site rebuilds, refresh the portfolio and head over to the Projects page to see the new project.
+1. Go to the browser tab connected to the local development server at http://127.0.0.1:8000/ and head over to the Projects page to see the new project.

 6.5 Adding a Notebook Project